2023 Château de la Gardine Chateauneuf-du-Pape Blanc

 Description

-The Châteauneuf du Pape Blanc Cuvée Tradition aoc is a blend of roussanne, clairette, grenache blanc and bourboulenc.
-The grapes come from the vineyards on the western side of the château.
-There is a lot of lime in the soil here, which provides a nice minerality to the wine.
-To maintain maximum freshness, the harvest takes place early, usually before September 15 - except for the late-ripening clairette.
-The grapes are picked by hand and thoroughly sorted.
-They are then pressed and fermented 70% in stainless steel at a controlled temperature of 15 to 18 degrees.
-The rest of the grapes fermented in oak barrels.
-After fermentation, the wine continues to mature in oak barrels for six months.
-No malolactic fermentation takes place.
+The Châteauneuf du Pape Blanc Cuvée Tradition AOC is a blend of Roussanne, Clairette, Grenache Blanc, and Bourboulenc.
+The grapes come from vineyards on the western side of the château.
+The soil here is rich in limestone, which gives the wine a beautiful minerality.
+To preserve maximum freshness, the harvest takes place early, usually before September 15th—except for the late-ripening Clairette.
+The grapes are hand-picked and carefully sorted.
+They are then pressed and fermented 70% in stainless steel at a controlled temperature of 15 to 18 degrees Celsius.
+The remaining grapes are fermented in oak barrels.
+After fermentation, the wine is aged in oak barrels for six months.
+Malolactic fermentation does not take place.

-In the glass the wine has a light lemon yellow color.
-Fine, lively aromas of citrus, fennel, thyme and licorice on the nose.
-On the palate, the Châteauneuf du Pape Blanc Cuvée Tradition is fruity and spicy at the same time, an aromatic wine with crisp acidity.
-All in all, a very nice wine and a perfect accompaniment to monkfish with saffron sauce.
+In the glass, the wine has a light lemon yellow color.
+The nose reveals delicate, vibrant aromas of citrus, fennel, thyme, and licorice.
+On the palate, the Châteauneuf du Pape Blanc Cuvée Tradition is simultaneously fruity and spicy, an aromatic wine with crisp acidity.
+All in all, a very handsome wine and a perfect pairing with monkfish in saffron sauce.
 Also delicious with goat cheese or Bresse chicken in cream sauce.

 Specifications